dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/note.md

   The name that identifies the Note.
 The names for the Notes of a DrawingItem should all be different.

-* content: `string`
+* content: `any`

-  The content of the Note which could be a string or an array of strings.
+  The content of the Note.
+It is usually a string.